UofT-DataBootcamp-Coursework/module_7_challenge/README.md

 In your second paragraph, summarize the steps that you took to solve the problem, as well as the challenges that you encountered along the way.
 This is an excellent spot to provide examples and descriptions of the code that you used.

-In order to fulfill technical analysis #1, TO BE COMPLETED
+**In order to fulfill technical analysis #1, TO BE COMPLETED <-------

-In order to fulfill technical analysis #2, TO BE COMPLETED (UPDATE QUERY TO INCLUDE PARTITION)
+**In order to fulfill technical analysis #2, TO BE COMPLETED (UPDATE QUERY TO INCLUDE PARTITION) <-------

 **Results, limitations, and next steps